Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

-An ankle fracture (broken ankle) occurs when one or more of the bones that make up the ankle joint (tibia, fibula, and talus) are broken.
+An ankle fracture is a break in one or more of the bones that make up the ankle.

 - Swelling and tenderness